babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 - This key is used in the Bitcoin-based security model of Babylon.

-**b) Babylon Account:** - This is an account on the Babylon blockchain.  - It's where staking rewards for the finality provider are sent.
+**b) Babylon Account:** - This is an account on the Babylon blockchain.
+- It's where staking rewards for the finality provider are sent.
-- This account is controlled by the key you use to create and manage the finality provider (the one you added with fpd keys add).
+- This account is controlled by the key you use to create and manage the finality provider (the one you added with `fpd keys add`).

 This dual association allows the finality provider to interact with both the Bitcoin network (for security) and the Babylon network (for rewards and